Designer-Gas-Club-Gaming/DGCBible/index.md

 - **No gang jumping:**
   If you leave a gang you have to wait 2 weeks to join a different gang.
 If at that time you join another gang, you can't gang jump for another month.

+- All gang violence should be avoided in green zones (i.e., PD stations, hospitals, and civ job sites) and community-posted event locations.

 # Gang Leader